-It is your responsibility to know and follow each state's laws and rules for Flaming Gorge Reservoir, and some of those changed this year.
+It is your responsibility to know and follow each state's laws and rules for Flaming Gorge Reservoir.
 Please see Flaming Gorge Reservoir on page 30 for the laws and rules specific to that fishery.

 Reminder: Even if you are licensed in both states, you may only take one daily limit each day.